Is Wall-to-Wall Carpet the Right Choice for Your Next Design Project

 Carpet tiles aren’t without their downsides, though.
 For one, even when installation is executed perfectly, you’ll always be able to see the seams between tiles.
 If your objective is to achieve the look and feel of a single piece of flooring, carpet tiles probably aren’t the right choice.
 Further, because carpet tiles have pre-attached carpet backing, they lack the plush comfort certain wall-to-wall carpets have to offer.

 Recent technological advances, however, have enabled carpet tiles to appear more seamless and have given designers more options for designing with them.
 While they don’t always fit the needs of more complicated or high-end projects, carpet tiles can very often be an attractive option for mid-range or less complicated projects.

 If you think carpet tiles might be the right choice for your project, we recommend you consult our comprehensive guide on carpet tiles.

 Let’s take a moment to recap: wall-to-wall carpets vs. carpet tiles

 Now that you understand a little bit more about carpet type, let’s take a look at the other carpet properties you should consider: carpet construction, styles

-First, you’ll want to consider your carpet construction.
+First, you’ll want to consider your wall-to-wall carpet construction.
 Generally speaking, you’ll choose between three options: tufted, woven or needle punched carpets.
 While the overwhelming majority of wall-to-wall carpets are tufted, it’s useful when making your selection that you understand your options.

 Woven carpets - or carpets produced on a loom - were the only option on the market a little less than 70 years ago.
 While technological advancement has provided